LukasChyle/FP_Submission_Task_1_Java/README.md

 Simple simulation of a webbshop for shoes, the customer can login to create a order and buy shoes.
-This program is made to communicates with a seperate Database.
+This program is made to communicates with a Database.

 The program does not take access levels into account, to more easily present all functions.